Texas Bluebird Society (Tab Last Updated: April 1, 2021)

 Check out our Nestbox Recommendations for information on the Universal Sparrow Trap and Kingston Stove Pipe Baffle.
 Our ingenious and resourceful members have devised many ways to thwart predators including adding a "tutu-like" skirt to entangle snakes.
 Click on the "Nestbox Recommendations" tab on the Resources page.
 We provide a link you can use to order the trap directly and a link to building plans for the baffle.
 The "Texas nestbox" we sell is customized for the Universal Sparrow Trap (with screws under the hole).

 HELP TO COMBAT TEXAS HEAT

+A set of HeatShields is another effective way to protect your nestbox from the Texas heat.
 Discarded political signs with a white back side can be recycled as HeatShields.
 With a pen knife, trim rectangles identical in size to the top, sides, and back of the weathered nestbox.
 Affix to nestbox with screws using tubing to create one-half inch (approximately) of air space.